agathis-project/salix-arctica/README.md

     from VSYS to feed the PWRCLK line for the next branch.

 - use the uC to generate MSYNC3M and SYNC3M from same 12MHz internal frequency:
-  - divide 12MHz by 5 to generate MSYNC3M at 2.4MHz 50% duty cycle
+  - divide 12MHz by 5 to generate MSYNC3M at 2.4MHz 50% duty cycle.
-  - divide 12MHz by 4 to generate SYNC3M at 3MHz 50% duty cycle
+  - divide 12MHz by 4 to generate SYNC3M at 3MHz 50% duty cycle.

 #### 3.2.7.
 Power Module Power and PoE Connectors
 - connector J9 delivers:
-  - VSYS power rail into root module
+  - VSYS power rail into root module.
-  - VSB3P3 standby voltage rail into power module
+  - VSB3P3 standby voltage rail into power module.
-  - I2C-MCU bus to control the power module
+  - I2C-MCU bus to control the power module.
-  - PINTn interrupt signal from power module
+  - PINTn interrupt signal from power module.
   - VPIN power from USB-OTG port to feed the gateway in service mode.

 - connectors J7 and J8 deliver the power to/from PoE PSE (Power Supply